 How To Find if Natural Gas Is Available in My Area

 In many states, you can only get natural gas through your local utility company.
 In others, you have a choice in who delivers your gas, and utility companies in these areas mostly exist to own and maintain the pipelines.
-Most will list the available third-party natural gas suppliers in your area on their websites.
+Most will list the third-party natural gas suppliers available in your area on their websites.

-If your home is already set up for natural gas—meaning there’s already a line and meter installed at your residence—and you’re in a state like Georgia that’s deregulated, your next step is choosing a provider.
+If your home is already set up for natural gas—meaning there’s already a natural gas line and meter installed at your residence—and you’re in a state like Georgia that’s deregulated, your next step is choosing a provider.

 From the list, you’ll be able to select a natural gas provider that appeals to you and contact them to make sure they service your particular area.
 Beyond the price for your natural gas, be sure to check for other discounts certain providers may offer, as well as their customer service rating.